jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 When I transitioned from industry to teaching, the biggest gap I sought to close was the disconnect between the problems students face in class and the actual challenges I saw in the real world.

-Too often, I saw new-grads who only had exposure to toy problems that bear only a passing resemblance to what makes technical work difficult.
-In the wild, solving a technical problem is a cycle:
+Too often, I saw new grads who only had exposure to toy problems that bear only a passing resemblance to the things that make technical work difficult.
+In the wild, solving a technical problem looks more like a cycle:

 1. **Formulate:** Translate an unbounded, ambiguous real-world situation into a technical problem.
 2. **Solve:** Execute the technical solution.
 3. **Interpret:** Evaluate whether your solution actually solved the problem.

 Even when toy problems attempt steps 1 and 3, it is often just a sort of thinly wrapped pseudo-context.
-There isn’t enough noise.
-There isn't enough mess.
-It is painfully obvious what technical thing needs to be done.
+There isn’t enough noise and it is painfully obvious what technical thing needs to be done.

 LLMs have significantly exacerbated this problem in the classroom.
 Step 2—the “doing”—is now often solvable with a copy and a paste.
-In the same way calculators solved the “how do I perform arithmetic on these numbers” problem, but didn’t solve the “how do I turn my problem into something I can plug into a calculator” issue.
+It’s similar to how calculators solved the “how do I perform arithmetic on these numbers” problem, but didn’t solve the “how do I turn my problem into something I can plug into a calculator” issue.
 If we only teach Step 2, students aren't just working on problems that don’t match the real world; they aren’t building any fundamental skills at all.

-My answer to this problem has been making the classroom look more like the real world through simulation.
+My answer to this problem has been making the classroom (specifically, in my case, upper-division computer science classes) look more like the real world through simulation.

 ## Why Simulation?